The Red List of Trains in Japan

 Those owned by JR West were dramatically refurbished and still widely used.
 They were mostly restored to the original livery to reduce costs of painting.

-Since the mid-2010s, JR East and West have been painting a few of them like Express diesel trains (e.g. KiHa 58 series).
+Since the mid-2010s, JR East and West have been painting a few of them like express diesel trains (e.g. KiHa 58 series).

-Despite the KiHa 40 series is a suburban train type, JR West used it for Express services until 2009, which was nothing but rip-off.
+Despite the KiHa 40 series is a suburban train type, JR West used it for express services until 2009, which was nothing but rip-off.
 This is Express Tsuyama (Okayama - Tsuyama).

 JR Shikoku units are painted white and blue, one of the most popular livery among railway enthusiasts.